 It is estimated that OCD affects 1 to 2 percent of the U.S. population.
 According to the World Health Organization (WHO), OCD is one of the more disabling mental health conditions worldwide.
-Now, a group of researchers has identified a genetic marker that may be associated with the development of OCD.
+Now, a group of

 OCD is one of the least understood mental disorders in terms of causes and mechanisms.
 Treatment for the disorder includes antidepressants, known as SSRIs, and behavioral therapy.
 However, these treatments are only effective for some people.

 According to the National Institutes of Mental Health (NIMH), OCD is characterized by intrusive thoughts that produce anxiety (obsessions), repetitive behaviors engaged in to reduce anxiety (compulsions), or a combination of both.
 OCD can have a tremendous negative impact on daily functioning.

 Protein Tyrosine Phosphokinase Associated with OCD

 The study, conducted by researchers at Johns Hopkins University School of Medicine, appears in the journal Molecular Psychiatry.

 The researchers conducted a genome-wide association study, which involved scanning the genomes of more than 1,400 people with OCD and more than 1,000 close relatives of people with OCD.
 A significant association was identified in OCD patients near a gene called protein tyrosine phosphokinase (PTPRD).